How should I prepare for my cruise?

 Car parks in Canet en Roussillon:

-In Canet en Roussillon, the Ajaccio and Bastia car parks are free of charge.
+Out of season (April and October), in Canet en Roussillon, the Ajaccio and Bastia car parks are free.

-If you don’t have time, park at the “Bastia” car park!
+If you don’t have time, park in the Bastia parking lot!

 Car parks in Port Vendres: